Chord Symbols

 6 : 13

-If chord of the same family and/or functions are interchangeable, why are there so many different
+If chords of the same family and/or function are interchangeable, why are there so many different

 symbols?